EvandroLG/selecting/README.md

 # SelectingText
-A simple solution to work with manipulating text selection.
+A library that allows you to access the text selected by the user.

 ## Instalation
 To install SelectingText, execute: